Netflix viewers in disbelief as ‘awful’ 2017 Rotten Tomatoes flop rises to No 1

 Fassbender leads the murder mystery as detective Harry Hole, whose investigation into the murder of a young woman leads him to “The Snowman Killer”.

-In order to lure the taunting sociopath from the shadows before he strikes again, Harry teams up with a brilliant new recruit (Charlotte Gainsbourg).
+In order to lure the taunting sociopath from the shadows before he strikes again, Harry teams up with a brilliant new recruit (Rebecca Ferguson).

 Critics branded it “stiff”, “impressively stupid” and “increasingly implausible”.